Open Bible Data Home About News OET Key

 (Kai toiautais parabolais pollais, elalei autois ton logon, kathōs aʸdunanto akouein;)

-ULT And with many such parables he was speaking the word to them, to the degree that they were able to hear;
+ULT And with many such parables he was speaking the word to them, just as they were able to hear;

-UST Jesus used many parables when he talked to the people about God’s message.
-He told them as much as they were able to understand.
+UST Jesus used many stories like these to teach the good news to the people who were there.
+He taught them as much as they could understand.

 BLB And with many such parables He kept speaking the word to them, as they were able to hear,